Read What Presidents Obama, Bush, Carter, and Clinton Said About George Floyd

 President George W. Bush

-On June 2, President George W. Bush released a statement via his foundation in which he praised the protests, seemed to indirectly criticize President Trump’s response, and acknowledged how systemic racism had led to Floyd’s death:
+On June 2, former president George W. Bush released a statement via his foundation in which he praised the protests, seemed to indirectly criticize President Trump’s response, and acknowledged how systemic racism had led to Floyd’s death:

 Laura and I are anguished by the brutal suffocation of George Floyd and disturbed by the injustice and fear that suffocate our country.
 Yet we have resisted the urge to speak out, because this is not the time for us to lecture.
 It is time for us to listen.
 It is time for America to examine our tragic failures — and as we do, we will also see some of our redeeming strengths.